Pablo-Aliskevicius/cpp11test/README.md

 git remote add origin git@github.com:Pablo-Aliskevicius/cpp11test

 Add files and commit them:
-git add .
+git add --all .

-git commit -m "First commit"
+Before pushing, you have to commit your changes to the local database: git commit -m "Commit comment"

 Push to github:
 git push -u origin master